Located in Santa Cruz, CA.

 1987 4Runner 4x4 22RE SR5 (4 cylinder, fuel injected) Five Speed

-It runs fine.
 It has a semi-persistent valve

 cover gasket oil leak as the rear half moon is not as high